-Looking ahead, the Authority's revenue expenditure for 2018/19 is estimated at £28.507m, together with a capital programme of £4.874m.
+Looking ahead, the Authority's revenue expenditure for 2019/20 is estimated at £28.409m, together with a capital programme of £5.659m.

-The Authority will continue to face significant reductions in Government funding over the Medium Term Financial Plan period of 2018/19 to 2021/22.
-The 2018/19 budget has been prepared taking this funding reduction into account.
-Significant efficiency savings have been identified to enable the Authority to set a balanced budget in 2018/19.
+The Authority will continue to face significant reductions in Government funding over the Medium-Term Financial Plan period of 2019/20 to 2022/23.
+The 2019/20 budget has been prepared taking this funding reduction into account.
+Significant efficiency savings and service transformational savings have been identified to enable the Authority to set a balanced budget.